DownloadourvisitorGuide

 Partners use this feature if they have several images they would like to send all at once, particularly after a photo shoot.
 You can upload from any device.

-CrowdRiff's sophisticated system recognizes when you use the hashtag #ShareGJ or tag @VisitGrandJunction/@VisitGJ, even if you don't have a Business Account on Instagram/Facebook, or even if your account is not connected.
+CrowdRiff's sophisticated system recognizes when you use the hashtag #ShareGJ or tag @VisitGrandJunction/@VisitGJ, even if you don't have a Business Account on Instagram/Facebook, or if your account is not connected.
 Visit Grand Junction can easily locate your assets on social media and request permission.
-With the social media post, you will see a message from @VisitGrandJunction.
+With the social media post, you will see a comment from @VisitGrandJunction.

 *Please note that at this time, CrowdRiff only pulls from Instagram and Facebook, so Visit Grand Junction will not be able to see your assets on Threads, X, Pinterest, or TikTok.